Cadry's Kitchen

 So this past Christmas, I made a vegan version of the quiche she always used to make when we were kids.
 We enjoyed it while we were having coffee before opening presents.

-And finally, I decided that I needed to do an air fryer version to really amp up the convenience factor.
+Later, I decided that I needed to do an air fryer version to really amp up the convenience factor.
 (I’ve included an oven version as well if you don’t have an air fryer in your kitchen!)

-To fit in the air fryer, I made crustless mini vegan quiche in silicone muffin cups.
-(Remember: Any cookware that can go in the oven can also go in the air fryer.)
+To fit in the air fryer, I made crustless mini vegan quiche in silicone muffin cups (Remember: Any cookware that can go in the oven can also go in the air fryer.)

 You can pick up silicone baking cups online or at stores like Target next to the other bakeware.
 (That’s where I got mine.)

-Start by soaking raw cashews in water for several hours.
+Soak raw cashews in water for several hours.

 Even if you have a high speed blender and usually skip this step (like I do), make an exception here.
 There’s not much liquid, and the cashews really need that extra bit of help.